-Indicator F3-Total income for the utility F7-Total income per property F7.1-Total income per ML: bulk utility Definition The total income from water and wastewater businesses and related activities received the utility during the reporting year (\$ 000s).
+Indicator F3 -Total income for the utility F7 -Total income per property F7.1-Total income per ML: bulk utility

+Definition The total income from water and wastewater businesses and related activities received the utility during the reporting year (\$ 000s).
 The total Income from water and wastewater businesses and related activities per property connected to the utility's water supply system during the reporting year (\$/property).
 The total Income from water and wastewater businesses and related activities during per ML of bulk water supplied by the utility during the reporting year (\$/ML).

+Income from water and se ewerage businesses and relat ed activities includes:

+any item that would be classified as income in the 'Income statement'

+✓ Where appropriate this will include non-metropolita an businesses.

+Related activities includes:

+✓ developer charges

+✓ headworks

+General ✓ insurance recoveries

+supporting notes ✓ private works

+✓ water (including bulk water and recycling)

+✓ administration fees and charges (e.g. information statements, property plans)

+✓ income from net asset sales (AASB 116)

+and excludes:

+x stormwater activities.

+Total income is not necessarily the sum of F1-Total revenue: water supply and F2-Total revenue: wastewater.

-General supporting notes Income from water and sewerage businesses and related activities includes: Derivation F7 = F3 / C4 = [F3-Total income for the utility] / [C4-Total number of connected properties: water supply] F7.1 = F3 / W11 x 1000 = [F1-Total revenue: water supply] / [W11-Total volume of urban water supplied] x 1000
+F7 = F3 / C4

+= [F3-Total income for the utility]

+Derivation / [C4-Total number of connected properties: water supply]

+F7.1 = F3 / W11 x 1000 = [F1-Total revenue: water supply]

+/ [W11-Total volume of urban water supplied] x 1000

 Indicator F4-Percentage of residential revenue from usage charges: water supply Definition The percentage of residential revenue from water usage charges, compared to the total residential revenue from water usage, access, and environmental charges and levies for water supplied during the reporting year (%).
-Revenue includes: revenue from pay-for-use and base-rate charges for provision of water (including recycled water) to residential and on-residential customers (AASB 15) ✓ special levies ✓ interest paid from customers for late payment contributed cash and assets (otherwise known as gifted assets, developer charges or headworks contributions) receipts from governments for specific agreed services (e.g. community service obligations) other revenue from operations bulk water sales (for those businesses that supply bulk water) and excludes: revenues, where possible or material (refer to AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors for materiality definition) General equity contributions from governments supporting notes investment activities non-core utility activities (e.g. consulting, agriculture, property leases income from net asset sales.
-F4 = Rusage/( Rusage + Raccess + Rlevies) x 100 Where R usage = residential revenue from water usage charges (\$) R access = residential revenue from access charges (\$) R levies = environmental levies for water supply (\$) Spikes in revenues caused by large asset sales or by building booms (i.e. unusual amounts of revenues from developer charges) or falls in revenues due to water restrictions may be explained by the use of footnotes.
+The percentage of residential revenue from water usage charges, compared to the total residential revenue from water usage, access, and environmental charges and non-core utility activities (e.g. consulting, agriculture, property leases) income from net asset sales.
+F4 = R{usage}/(R{usage} + R{access} + R{levies}) x 100 Where R{usage} = residential revenue from water usage charges (\$) R{access} = residential revenue from access charges (\$) R{levies} = environmental levies for water supply (\$) Spikes in revenues caused by large asset sales or by building booms (i.e. unusual amounts of revenues from developer charges) or falls in revenues due to water restrictions may be explained by the use of footnotes.
 Historically any abnormal revenue, as described by the relevant accounting standard, was overtly excluded under AASB 1031.
 Given the change to AASB 1031, exclusion of these revenues is problematic.
 If they are excluded, then this should be reflected through a footnote.
 Interest charged on late payments from customers is included.